Tips for Optimal Dental Care While You Sleep

 Nighttime flossing ensures that the mouth is clean and free from harmful bacteria during the hours you are asleep.

-By making flossing a part of your bedtime routine, you’re taking a critical step towards preserving your oral health.
+By incorporating flossing into your bedtime routine, you’re taking a crucial step toward maintaining your oral health.

 Furthermore, flossing helps to prevent bad breath by removing debris and bacteria that cause odors.